bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/SI_CH1_Factions of the Isles.md

 ## Page
 aliases:
-  - "Factions of the Isles (Sundered Isles Gameplay)"
+  - "Factions of the Isles (SI Gameplay)"
 PageType: "Adventure Amonth the Isles"
 PageCategory: "Factions of the Isles"
 PageOrder: 10